4thmain/4thmain-website/README.md

 4thmain-website
 ===============

-4thmain.com is a simple web.py app
+4thmain.com is the homepage of the collective works of the Design Studio at 4TH MAIN.

 Updating the site
 =================